PeterShinners/comp/design/pipeline.md

 ## Pipeline Fundamentals and Statement Seeding

 The `->` operator is Comp's fundamental composition mechanism, passing data from one operation to the next in readable left-to-right flows.
-Each pipeline statement can be a function reference, structure literal, string template, or lazy structure.
-The pipeline naturally composes these different statement types into complex transformations.
+A pipeline consists of one or more operations connected by `->`.
+Each operation can be a function reference, structure constructor, literal value, string template, or special operator like `!label`.
+The pipeline naturally composes these different operation types into complex transformations.

 Statement seeding revolutionizes how data flows through functions.
 Every statement in a function or block automatically begins with the input data through an implicit `.. ->` prefix.
-This seed value flows into the statement unless explicitly overridden.
-The seed resets at each statement boundary, so each line starts fresh with the context input rather than the previous statement's result.
+This seed value flows into the statement's pipeline unless explicitly overridden.
+The seed resets at each statement boundary, so each statement starts fresh with the context input rather than the previous statement's result.
 Within a pipeline, `..` refers to the previous operation's output, creating a clear distinction between the statement seed and pipeline flow.

 ```comp
 !func :process ~{data} = {